Inside the cheating scandal that rocked the chess world

 “If they want me to strip fully naked, I will do it.
 I don’t care.
 Because I know I am clean.
 You want me to play in a closed box with zero electronic transmission, I don’t care.
 I’m here to win and that is my goal regardless,” he said.

-Two days after that interview, Chess.com said in a statement that it had banned Neimann from the site, without going into further detail.
+Two days after that interview, Chess.com said in a statement that it had banned Niemann from the site, without going into further detail.

 “This is a bigger statement than the tweet, I think,” said the commentator.